 Whereas all of those new options are welcome additions, the true deal is the foot-switchable crossover, which employs variable high- and low-pass filters to actually tighten up the texture and tone.
 The high-pass filter works only on the distortion circuit, whereas the low-pass filter works its magic on the dry signal.

 This makes the Deluxe Big Muff Pi not only a really helpful fuzz pedal but in addition an extremely practical tone-shaper for clear signals.
 And since the crossover circuit can have such an extremely dramatic effect on the tone, the sensible decision to make it foot-switchable successfully makes the Deluxe a 2-channel pedal.

 - Miniature switch (input 0 / -10 dB)

 - Crossover switch

-Besides the great looks on these 10 pedals, the effect they provide can be of benefit to every instrument plugged through them, and the ukulele is also one of them.
-From delay and reverb, tube screamer, overdrive pedal, classic distortion, bass amps unit to proper chaining and producing, the pedals are one of the greatest deals when it comes to the sound.
+Besides the great looks of these 10 pedals, the effect they provide can be of benefit to every instrument plugged through them, and the ukulele is also one of them.
+From delay and reverb, tube screamer, overdrive pedal, classic distortion, and bass amps unit to proper chaining and producing, the pedals are one of the greatest deals when it comes to sound.